A Frontline Activist and a Singularly Joyful Human Being

 Kaplan continued, “As a lawyer, there are moments with a client when you hold your breath.
 Perhaps none is scarier than when your client speaks at a press conference for the first time while a case is pending, which Edie did the day we filed our complaint.
 But from the moment she opened her mouth, that 4’11”, 95-pound Jewish lady with perfectly manicured nails and perfectly coiffed hair explained with such clarity and humanity why her rights, and all of our rights, should not be denied.”

 “Edie saw in her lifetime the seemingly impossible dream of marriage that she and Thea shared when they got engaged back in 1967 become reality for gay and lesbian couples across the nation and now even the world,” Kaplan said.
 “In fact, she had a huge role in making that happen.
-And Edie rightfully exercised that right with the utmost joy when she married the second great love of her life, her beloved spouse Judith last year.”
+And Edie rightfully exercised that right with the utmost joy when she married the second great love of her life, her beloved spouse Judith, last year.”

 We filed out to a heartbreaking rendition of “Over the Rainbow” from Cantor Steven Zeidenberg.
 Our anthem can be a cliché, but here it allowed us a release at the loss of the woman who indeed brought us… well, over the rainbow.

-Outside the service, Navy Chief Petty Officer Dwayne D. Beebe-Franqui, with his husband Jonathan, talked about how three years ago he got Edie to speak to “LGBT naval couples” in Washington and how Edie said to him, “You continue to love and support that man because you need him and he needs you.”
+Outside the service, Navy Master Chief Petty Officer Dwayne D. Beebe-Franqui, with his husband Jonathan, talked about how three years ago he got Edie to speak to more than 400 LGBTQ military service members and spouses in Washington and how Edie said to him, “You continue to love and support that man because you need him and he needs you.”

 She was a bit of an evangelist for marriage.
-And she became friends with the men, inviting them to her place in the Hamptons where he helped her identify medals that Thea’s father won in the Dutch Army before fleeing the Nazis.
+And she became friends with the men, inviting them to her place in the Hamptons where Beebe-Franqui helped her identify medals that Thea’s father won in the Dutch Army before fleeing the Nazis.

 Jim Obergefell, whose 2015 Supreme Court case, building on the Windsor victory, won same-sex marriage rights for all Americans, said after the service, “It perfectly captured Edie: irreverent, political, warm, and loving.”